Independent Community Voter Research

 The Bottom Line — District 4

 Nearly identical cash-on-hand ($24.7K Dutra vs $23.7K Macedo) but very different donor bases.
-Dutra's is local, Macedo's is regional.
+Dutra: 43% Whittier.
+Macedo: 28% Whittier.
 Dutra has 14 years of incumbency and name recognition.
-Macedo has professional credentials and a well-funded operation.
-Longoria is the wild card.
+Macedo has 84 individual donors and out-raised him nearly 2:1.
+Longoria is the third factor.
 If he pulls 15% of votes, it's a two-person race where every precinct matters.
-Whittier360 calls it a toss-up leaning Dutra.

 8